tara-shukla/Cloud_HW1/README.md

 The 2 nearest neighbors to 4.9 are: [5, 4.2]

-# KNN Search with k-d Data
+# III.
+KNN Search with k-d Data

 So far, we’ve seen how to build a k-d tree for 1D data by recursively splitting the data at the median to form a balanced binary search tree.
 Now we generalize this idea to handle data points in $\mathbb{R}^d$.